 Olga's second daughter, born 1924.
-Played as an adult of.
+Played as an adult of 36 at the start of the play.
 Considers herself the sensible and responsible adult of the family.
 Takes Olga in after Olga's return to Australia in 1952.
-Olga still lives there4 as the play opens.
+Olga still lives there as the play opens.